johnstonskj/rust-xml_dom/README.md

 * Focus on API, separate the traits from implementation more cleanly.
 * More examples, fleshing out more of the common methods.
+* Better `Display` formatting
+* Better `append_child` rule support
+* Started support for namespace resolution
+* Note, this is NOT YET ready for production usage.

 **Version 0.1.0**